OWASP Top Ten – Server Side Request Forgery (SSRF)

 What is an SSRF?

+The next entry in our OWASP Top Ten Series covers Server Side Request Forgeries.
 Server Side Request Forgery (SSRF) is a security vulnerability that occurs when an attacker is able to make HTTP requests to an internal or external system from a vulnerable server, effectively using the server as a proxy.
 This can expose sensitive data, internal resources, or potentially allow the attacker to perform malicious actions on the target system.

 To protect your website from SSRF attacks, consider implementing the following security measures: